Corinne 'Money Maker' Mears

 I'm fundraising for hope!
 Changing the story of a rare cancer diagnosis

 I'm fighting for Rare Cancers Australia in the Corporate Clash in Macarthur!
 This annual event was an initiative of Mark Scarce and Grant Butterfield, commencing in 2014.
-Grant sadly passed away from brain cancer in 2020 and this event is his legacy.
+Grant sadly passed away from rare cancer in 2020 and this event is his legacy.

 It helps to raise awareness and much-needed funds for carefully selected, low-administration, local charities, organisations and individuals.
 This year's main event beneficiary is Rare Cancers Australia (RCA), who help provide support to Australians diagnosed with rare, less common or complex cancer.
 RCA stands in the patients corner and their support knows no limits.